lucidsoftware/neo-sbt-scalafmt/README.md

 ## Implementation details

-Loading Scalafmt in a separate classloader allows sbt-scalafmt to work across sbt and Scalafmt versions, regardless of the Scala versions used.

-Scalafmt artifacts are downloaded with a scalafmt Ivy configuration.
-The configuration is add to each project, so if you have a lot of projects, you may see `update` times increase a little.
-Fortunately, this is re-run infrequently.
+Scalafmt artifacts are downloaded with a scalafmt Ivy configuration added to each project.
+Scalafmt classes are loaded in a separate classloader, allowing them work regardless of the Scala version of SBT.